murnieza/FilterManagerBundle/README.md

 Filter manager is used for listing documents.
 It provides ties between commonly used filtering options and UI elements with Elasticsearch repositories.
 You can use it from a single controller.
-It is important to mention that sorting is everything what has impact on list, it can be:
+It is important to mention that filtering is everything what has impact on list, it can be:
 - filtering on specific field value object have (color, country etc.)
 - filtering range (price range, distance from point etc.)
 - paging.
 Paging changes representation of list, so it is considered to be filter and is treated like one.